 Well served by 5 MRT stations – Aljunied, Paya Lebar, Eunos, Macpherson and Dakota, residents in this neighborhood can easily access the rest of Singapore with the East West Line and Circle Line.
 A popular district for educational institutions, Cedar Primary School, Geylang Methodist Primary School and Eunos Primary School are all situated here.
 Other schools include MacPherson Secondary School, Maha Bodhi School, Manjusri Secondary School and Canossian School, a special school for the deaf.
 On top of present industrial complexes and the Paya Ubi Industrial Park, the development of Paya Lebar Commercial Hub and Paya Lebar Industrial Park will bring more job opportunities near home in the future.
 More citizens can look forward to residential options with the completion of condominiums such as Tre Residences, Sims Urban Oasis, and Suits @ Eunos.
 Existing apartments include The Waterina, Crystal Dew, Le Reve, Everitt Green, The Sunny Spring and Simsville condominium.

-Aljunied is a sub-urban neighbourhood that is located in the central of Singapore, drawing close to the Eastern neighbourhoods like Paya Lebar and Kallang.
+Aljunied is a sub-urban neighbourhood located in the central area of Singapore, drawing close to the Eastern neighbourhoods like Paya Lebar and Kallang.
 The area took its name in 1926 from its agricultural roots, succeeding the legacy of Syed Sharif Omar bin Ali Al Junied, who used to own plentiful land in the area.

 Today, Aljunied is sprawling with housing estates, educational institutions, and cultural landmarks.
 Despite its evolution to meet the needs of contemporary lifestyles, the area still retains some of its rustic charm.
 Aljunied also stands adjacent to Paya Lebar, a newly revitalised central commercial hub, owing to the Singaporean government’s decentralisation strategy.